 Our 2020 Symposium, which took place August 8th, was a wonderful chance to meet virtually!
-Below is the recording from our day, plus some of the notes and links relevant to our day together.
+Below is the recording from our day, plus some of the notes and links relevant to the conversation.

 Breakout Session Notes & Important info from the 'chat'